Granulomatosis with polyangiitis: Limited disease

 In generalized non-organ-threatening disease, remission can be achieved with a combination of methotrexate and corticosteroids, where the steroid dose is reduced after a remission has been achieved and methotrexate is used as maintenance therapy.
-Treatment measures for localised GPA of the nose and sinuses includes nasal irrigation, nasal corticosteroids, and antibiotics if infection occurs.
-If perforation of the nasal septum occurs (or saddle nose deformity), then surgical repair is recommended.
+Treatment measures for localised GPA of the nose and sinuses include nasal irrigation, nasal corticosteroids, and antibiotics if infection occurs.
+If perforation of the nasal septum occurs (or saddle-nose deformity), then surgical repair is recommended.

-Trimethoprim/sulfamethoxazole has been proposed to help prevent relapse though a 2015 Cochrane review did not confirm fewer relapses with trimethoprim/sulfamethoxazole treatment.
+Trimethoprim/sulfamethoxazole has been proposed to help prevent relapse, though a 2015 Cochrane review did not confirm fewer relapses with trimethoprim/sulfamethoxazole treatment.

 Prognosis

-Before modern treatments, the 2-year survival was under 10% and average survival five months.
+Before modern treatments, the two-year survival was under 10%.
+The average survival was five months.
 Death usually resulted from uremia or respiratory failure.
-The revised Five-factor score is associated with 5-year mortality from GPA and is based on the following criteria: age greater than 65 years, cardiac symptoms, gastrointestinal involvement, chronic kidney disease, and the absence of ears, nose, and throat symptoms.
+The revised five-factor score is associated with five-year mortality from GPA and is based on these criteria: Age greater than 65 years, cardiac symptoms, gastrointestinal involvement, chronic kidney disease, and the absence of ear, nose, and throat symptoms.

-With corticosteroids and cyclophosphamide, 5-year survival is over 80%.
+With corticosteroids and cyclophosphamide, five-year survival is over 80%.
 Long-term complications are common (86%), mainly chronic kidney failure, hearing loss, and deafness.
 The risk of relapse is increased in people with GPA who test positive for anti-PR3 ANCA antibodies and is higher than the relapse risk for microscopic polyangiitis.

-Today, medication toxicity is managed more carefully and long-term remissions are possible.
-Some affected individuals are able to lead relatively normal lives and remain in remission for 20+ years after treatment.
+Today, medication toxicity is managed more carefully, and long-term remissions are possible.
+Some affected people can lead relatively normal lives and remain in remission for 20+ years after treatment.

 Epidemiology

 The incidence is 10–20 cases per million per year.
-It is exceedingly rare in Japan and in African Americans.
+It is exceedingly rare in Japan and among African Americans.